Kaikhosru Shapurji Sorabji: Entering the music world (1913–1936)

 Sorabji's letters from this time document his nascent feelings of otherness, the sense of alienation that he as a homosexual of mixed ancestry experienced and his development of a non-English identity.
 Sorabji joined the Parsi community in 1913 or 1914 by attending a Navjote ceremony (probably performed in his home by a priest) and changed his name.
 He had apparently been mistreated by other boys in the school he attended and his tutor, who sought to make an English gentleman out of him, would make derogatory comments about India and hit him on the head with a large book, which gave him recurring headaches.
 Sorabji said that in 1914, a "howling mob" with brickbats and large stones pursued him and "half killed" him.
-These experiences have been identified as the root of his dislike of England, and he was soon to describe English people as intentionally and systematically mistreating foreigners.
+These experiences have been identified as the root of his dislike of England, (Note: Sorabji identified with Mediterranean cultures and his Persian heritage, and he visited Italy at least eight times, occasionally for extended periods.) and he was soon to describe English people as intentionally and systematically mistreating foreigners.

 In late 1919, Warlock sent the music critic Ernest Newman several of Sorabji's scores, including his First Piano Sonata.
 Newman ignored them, and in November that year, Sorabji privately met the composer Ferruccio Busoni and played the piece for him.
 Busoni expressed reservations about the work but gave him a letter of recommendation, which helped Sorabji get it published.
 Warlock and Sorabji then publicly accused Newman of systematic avoidance and sabotage, which led the critic to detail why he could not meet Sorabji or review his scores.
 Warlock proceeded to call Newman's behaviour abusive and stubborn, and the issue was settled after the journal Musical Opinion reproduced correspondence between Sorabji and Newman.